 Why it’s awesome: Founded in the early 1800s, Dhammikarama Burmese Temple is the oldest Burmese temple in Penang.
 It has strong links to women, having been established on land donated by a wealthy lady and several female trustees.
 Expanded and altered over the years, the temple was initially constructed from wood and later rebuilt using sturdier materials.
 It displays typical Burmese features throughout and skilled Burmese artisans were commissioned to ensure accuracy and authenticity.
 The temple also serves as a monastery, with Buddhist monks living onsite.

 What to do there: Walk through the red and golden gateway, complete with large elephant statues and traditional Burmese designs and topped with the umbrella-like spire.
 Stand in front of the stupa, which is the oldest part of the complex, having been consecrated in the year 1805.

 Rest in the shade of the sacred Boddhi tree, see the monk’s living quarters (from outside), and view the large collection of Buddha statues in various postures and detailed murals.
-Look for the interesting statues of mythical creatures too, including the garuda, chinthe, and panca rupa.
+Look for interesting statues of mythical creatures too, including the garuda, chinthe, and panca rupa.
 Enjoy the peaceful and serene ambience and watch as local devotees come here to pray and seek blessings.

-A nice non-touristy place to visit in Penang
+#12 – Penang Jewish Cemetery – A nice non-touristy place to visit in Penang

 Why it’s awesome: Surrounded by high walls, the quiet Jewish Cemetery is one of the last traces of Penang’s former Jewish community.
 Even the old synagogue closed down back in the 1970s.
 The cemetery gates are often kept locked, but people wishing to visit can knock and the custodian will come and let you in.